Breakfast Quesadillas

 I have tested a lot of cheese combinations in these and my favorites are sharp cheddar and pepper jack.
 Sharp cheddar melts smoothly without getting greasy, and pepper jack adds a little kick that wakes you up in the morning.
 I usually do a 50/50 mix of both.
 Mozzarella works but it gets stringy and tends to pull the fillings out when you bite, so I save that for my Italian version with pesto.

-I dealt with soggy quesadillas for a while before I figured out two things.
+I dealt with soggy results for a while before I figured out two things.
 First, do not overcrowd the fillings.
 I keep it to about 2 tablespoons of cheese and one protein, max.
 Second, keep the heat at medium-low and be patient.
 I used to crank the heat thinking it would crisp faster, but that just burns the outside while the inside stays wet.
 Give it a full 30-60 seconds per side and you will get that golden, crispy exterior.

 I have tried all three methods and the air fryer wins every time.
 360 degrees for 4-5 minutes and the tortilla crisps back up like it was just made.
 The microwave works in a pinch (wrap in a damp paper towel, 60-120 seconds) but the tortilla comes out soft.
 The oven at 350 degrees is good if you are reheating a bunch at once.